WRDSTech/documentations/10x Graph Web App Design Doc.md

 The service will adopt a microservices architecture, with distinct backend and frontend services.
 Both services will be designed with a focus on high availability and fault tolerance.

+### Load Balancing

+By default we use Nginx for load balancing.
+If the system is deployed via K8s, K8s' load balancer will be used instead of Nginx.

 ### Backend Architectural Design

 ![1687010882726](image/10xGraphWebAppDesignDoc/1687010882726.png)